Jailoodu/RestfulRegistration/README.md

 2. Head over to http://127.0.0.1:5001/api/, where the Swagger UI is hosted.
 You will be able to view API definitions and examples of all the available endpoints.

+## Testing

+[Pytest](https://docs.pytest.org/en/stable/) was utilized to test this repository.
+The unit tests can be found in `./tests/test_implementation.py`, the acceptance tests in `./tests/test_app.py`, and the stress tests in `./tests/test_stress.py`.

+To run the tests, the serviceAccount.json.enc file needs to be decrypted, please message the developers to request the decryption command.
+Then run the command `pytest --cov=api tests`.
+A coverage report will be generated within `./docs/coverage.html` once the tests are completed.

+Travis CI is being utilized to automate testing, you can find the instance [here](https://travis-ci.org/github/Jailoodu/RestfulRegistration).

+A static copy of the coverage report is located at `./docs/coverage.png`.

 <!-- ROADMAP -->
 ## Roadmap